dendronhq/dendron-site/vault/dendron.guides.cook.md

 ![[dendron.ref.commands#initialize-workspace:#*]]

-2. by default, dendron uses a `vaults` folder underneath your workspace to store you vaults.
+2. by default, Dendron uses a `vaults` folder underneath your workspace to store you vaults.
 Update your [[settings|dendron._ref.settings]] and change `vault` to the path of your current notes (alternatively, you can also copy your current notes into `vault`)

 ```
 "folders": [